The Most Delicious Food In Mexico – All The Mexican Food You Should Try

 Tacos

-Tacos are the epitome of street food.
-Small, soft corn tortillas are topped with meat – chorizo, but also beef or pork and, more rarely, chicken.
-They are then topped with pico de gallo – a salad made of finely chopped tomatoes, onion and coriander; chili, nopales, cabbage, guacamole and any other sauce you may possibly want.
+They are then topped with pico de gallo – a salad made of finely chopped tomatoes, onion, and coriander; chili, nopales, cabbage, guacamole, and any other sauce you may possibly want.

 Tlayudas

-Known as “Oaxacan Pizza,” a tlayuda is a huge corn tortilla, spread with refried beans, guacamole or pieces of avocado, grated white cheese and topped with grilled meat (usually pork chops, but it can also be thin beef slices).
+Known as “Oaxacan Pizza,” a tlayuda is a huge corn tortilla spread with refried beans, guacamole or pieces of avocado, grated white cheese, and topped with grilled meat (usually pork chops, but it can also be thin beef slices).

 churros